-Refill Frequency - A process that allows you to receive a refill once you have used 75 percent of the medications.
+Refill Frequency - A process that allows you to receive a refill for most medications when you have used 75 percent of the medications.
 For example, a prescription that was filled for a 30-day supply can be refilled after 23 days.
 While this process provides advancement on your next prescription refill, we cannot dispense more than the total quantity your prescription allows.